Let’s start with what exactly is Intermittent Fasting (IF)?

 There are tribes all over the world who naturally experience IF in some way or some form.
 Many of them show no signs of age related problems such as cancer, neurodegeneration, diabetes, cardiovascular disease, or hypertension.

 In reality, fasting is a natural part of human life.
 To simplify Intermittent Fasting- it’s essentially, sleeping.

 Some ways you may incorporate IF into your daily habits on purpose are meal skipping, fasting on alternate days, Eat Stop Eat, and many more.

-Keep in mind, it’s still in its early stages.
-IF when done properly, might help regulate your blood glucose, control your blood lipids, and possibly reduce the risk of coronary disease.
+Keep in mind, is still in its early stages, but says that IF when done properly, might help regulate your blood glucose, control your blood lipids, and possibly reduce the risk of coronary disease.
 It could also help manage body weight, help gain or maintain lean mass, reduce the risk of cancer, and many more.
 Again, keep in mind studies are in their infant stages and there is room for controversy and skepticism.

 Why IF isn’t for everyone….

 While IF works, and works well, for many, it’s not healthy for everyone.

 Research shows that active women in particular, should be careful when experimenting with IF.
 We just don’t know quite yet if Intermittent Fasting benefits in women who exercise, outweigh the possible risks.

 •Someone who has a history with disordered eating